-The financial statements have been prepared in accordance with IAS in conformity with the requirements of Companies Act 2006.
+The financial statements have been prepared in accordance with UK-adopted International Accounting Standards.

-Applying IFRS requires the Directors to exercise judgement and use certain critical accounting estimates, the judgments and estimates that the Directors deem significant in the preparation of these financial statements are explained in note 4.
+Applying these standards requires the directors to exercise judgement and use certain critical accounting estimates, the judgments and estimates that the directors deem significant in the preparation of these financial statements are explained in note 4.

-The financial statements have been prepared on the historical cost basis unless IFRSs requires an alternative treatment.
+The financial statements have been prepared on the historical cost basis.
 Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.